 Once, one of my brothers wanted something advertised on television.
 My mother, who knew how to teach young boys, lamented, “It is too bad they have to advertise it.
 That means it probably isn’t very good.”
 As early as I can remember, we were playing family games to counter-act and analyze advertising messages.

 When one of my brothers asked if we could buy Wonder Bread because it built bodies twelve ways my mother replied, “Only twelve?”
 From then on she would point to some meat or vegetable and say, “That builds bodies 32 ways.”
 She trained our internal voices to be inoculated against most marketing pitches.

 4. Did your parents agree on how to deal with money?

 Like most families my father wanted to be much more frugal with household spending and my mother knew what a difference a few more dollars would make to the family happiness.
 Having said that, both my mother and father were as frugal as any raised during the Depression.

 In the book “The Millionaire Next Door” by Thomas J. Stanley, he write the following:

 We’ve found that the affluent tend to answer yes to three questions we include in our surveys:

 3. Is your spouse more frugal than you are?

 I would say in addition to frugality, my parents taught me three other important lessons: (1) a work ethic, (2) the importance of economic freedom, and (3) generosity.
-They also instilled a can-do attitude which my daughter who majored in Cognitive Science would call an external locus of control.
+They also instilled a can-do attitude which my daughter who majored in Cognitive Science would call an internal locus of control.
 And they encourage a balance between both cautious analysis and calculated risk taking.

 I don’t think I could have asked for better parents.